Tinkerforge/doc/en/source/Software/Brickd.rst

 Windows
 ^^^^^^^

-To install the Brick Deamon (Service) on a Windows, download the Brick Deamon .exe form :ref:`here <downloads_tools>`.
+To install the Brick Daemon (Service) on a Windows, download the Brick Daemon .exe form :ref:`here <downloads_tools>`.
 Click on the downloaded file, this should open the installer:

 .. image:: /Images/Screenshots/brickd_windows_1_small.jpg